weakish/docs-en/views/leanengine_overview.md

 # LeanEngine Overview

 LeanEngine is a hosting platform that lets you run server-side programs written in the language of your choice (Node.js, Python, etc.).
-Simply deploy the server-side logics to the cloud (websites or cloud functions) and LeanEngine will handle load balancing and rolling deployment for you.
+Simply deploy the server-side logic to the cloud (websites or cloud functions) and LeanEngine will handle load balancing and rolling deployment for you.

 Here is a list of documentations that help you learn about LeanEngine: